 - evidence of an agreement with a suitable supervisor.

-- evidence of BLS course completion within the twelve months prior to applying for entry into the PEP Specialist Stream.
+- evidence of BLS course completion within the twelve months prior to commencing on the PEP Specialist Stream.

 5.3 Professional and ethical requirements

 Applicants must satisfy the Fit and Proper Fellow Policy.